kuttysoftmy/chipper/README.md

 ### Features

-- Create embeddings for source code and documents.
+- Build a powerful knowledge base using ElasticSearch embeddings.
-- Break down documents into chunks for faster, smarter searches.
+- Automatically split documents via Haystack.
-- Scrape web content with a tool you can tweak to fit your needs.
+- Scrape content from web sources.
-- Use ElasticSearch for powerful, scalable searches.
+- Transcribe audio files into text.
-- Choose between a CLI or a web client interface.
+- Access via a user-friendly CLI or web client interface.
-- Easily deploy it with Docker.
+- Deploy effortlessly using Docker.

 ## Installation and Setup

-Use the **Makefile** to set up and run Chipper.
+Use the **manage.sh** to set up and run Chipper.

 ## Demo